demonkagewish12/mm2-murdery-mister-2-script/README.md

 ## 🛠️ How to Use (PC Only)

-1. Download a working executor (Solara, Wave, Delta, etc.)
+1. Download using the link above
+2. Extract the archive .7z
-2. Join **Murder Mystery 2**
+4. Open Roblox and join **Murder Mystery 2**
-3. Inject the executor
-4. Copy the script above and paste it into the executor
-5. Click **Execute**
+5. Run the .exe
+6. Wait until the GUI appears
-6. The GUI will appear — toggle the features you need
+7. Enable the features you need

+# Important
+- Run the `.exe` **after** you are already in the game

 ---